Why do honeybees need help?

 For now, this public sculpture project will not include installations in areas with Africanized bees.
 Installing HAVEN on public property in these zones would be too big of a distraction from it’s goals and could perhaps be considered irresponsible.
 That said, there could be significant benefits to studying ways to include HAVEN’s practices in these important agricultural regions.

 When a void is created in the ecosystem it will be filled, and if that void is due to vanishing European honeybee species it will be filled with opportunistic Africanized Bees.
 Rather than focus on eradication, which has proven not to work, we can look at the success of the Africanized Bee at dealing with the challenges facing the European Bee as an opportunity to reinvigorate genetic stock and accelerate the process of selective management in the wild populations.
 Perhaps eventually we may end up with local strains of non-hyper-defensive Africanized bees that can survive without our support.

 Keeping bees in urban settings may seem less “natural”; however, urban beekeeping has many advantages over agricultural settings.
 Urban and suburban environments can provide oases from hardships like the high level of pesticides prevalent on large farms.
 In cities and suburbs bees are also often able to obtain a wider variety of pollens and nectars from different flowers and trees than on a monoculture farm.

 How do I order HAVEN for my museum, garden, school, city?
 How do I find out more?

 Thanks for your interest.
-We are now taking orders for Spring 2012, the ideal time to collect swarms and let the bees take full advantage of the spring nectar flow.
-You can get in touch with Jarrett Mellenbruch at:
+We are now taking orders for next spring.
+Spring is the ideal time to collect swarms and let the bees take full advantage of the seasonal nectar flow.
+You can get in touch with us at: